uthsc/UTHSC-WPCAS/readme.txt

 2. Test page in UTHSC-WPCAS settings.
 The test page provides session info and lists information about the current user.
 Manual test files are available in the plugin's test directory.

 == Changelog ==

+= 0.2.2 =
+Fixed format issue with first name value
+Changed menu position to avoid conflicts with other plugins.

 = 0.2.1 =
 Updated option names to avoid potential conflicts